Tips and tricks so you can benefit from cannabis but not get high.

 - Charlotte’s Web (indica dominant) – up to 20% CBD, less than 0.3% THC

 - Ringo’s Gift (sativa dominant) – 20:1 CBD:THC ratio – up to 20% CBD, can be down to 1% THC

 - Harle-Tsu (indica dominant) – up to 22% CBD, less than 1% THC

 - Harlequin (sativa dominant) – 5:2 CBD:THC ratio – at least 10% CBD, between 4-7% THC

 Final Thoughts on How to Use Marijuana and Not Get High

 Part of the beauty of the cannabis plant is the wide diversity of individuals that choose to consume its various parts and benefit from them.
 There’s something so peaceful in knowing that an all-organic substance could potentially be of value to all walks of life, and in this way, the marijuana plant is very much part of what unifies us as humans.

 Although plenty of people like to feel an intense high from their reefer, others would prefer to achieve healing and not feel any different on a psychoactive level.
 For this reason, we hope that this article was able to offer some helpful insight on how to use cannabis and simultaneously NOT get high.
 The wide range of uses for the marijuana crop is often not discussed, but its applications simply aren’t cut and dry.
-The reality is, if you would love to receive medicinal value from ganja, you can do so and not alter your usual state.
+The reality is, if you would love to receive medicinal value from cannabis, you can do so and not alter your usual state.

 It is important to remember that the consumption of cannabis is the sole responsibility of the user and discretion should always be taken.